jacodetunde/Complete-Monolithic-App-CICD-Pipeline/README.md

 ## Configure All Systems
 ### Configure Promitheus
   - Login/SSH to your Prometheus Server
-  - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
+  - Clone the following repository: https://github.com/jacodetunde/Complete-Monolithic-App-CICD-Pipeline.git
   - Change directory to "realworld-cicd-pipeline-project"
-  - Swtitch to the "prometheus-and-grafana" git branch
+  - Swtitch to the "prometheus-and-grafana-nodeexporter" folder
   - Run: ./install-prometheus.sh
   - Confirm the status shows "Active (running)"
   - Exit

 ### Configure Grafana
   - Login/SSH to your Grafana Server
-  - Clone the following repository: https://github.com/awanmbandi/realworld-cicd-pipeline-project.git
+  - Clone the following repository: https://github.com/jacodetunde/Complete-Monolithic-App-CICD-Pipeline.git
-  - Change directory to "realworld-cicd-pipeline-project"
+  - Change directory to "Complete-Monolithic-App-CICD-Pipeline"
   - Swtitch to the "prometheus-and-grafana" git branch
   - Run: ls or ll  (to confirm you have the branch files)
   - Run: ./install-grafana.sh